 I've got A LOT of important info today - bear with me.
 It won't be this text-heavy often.
-But even if you're not "new," it will never hurt to have a form reminder.
+But even if you're not "new," it never hurts to have a formal reminder.

 What are the exercises I need to know today?

 I'm going to give a basic outline in each workout of moves you need to know, and cues to remind you of proper form.
 I can't underscore this enough: proper form is everything when you're mastering basic movements.
 It's tempting to move ahead, but I strongly encourage you, if you're just starting out, to slow down and take the time to perform the movement correctly.
 Your brain learning a new exercise incorrectly can lead to poor habits down the line.

 Arm Circles Standing straight, feet hip width apart.
 Make sure your core engaged, which means more than just tensing your abs.
 (Your core extends up your ribs and down into your glutes.
 In short, your core creates most of the power you generate while standing up.)
 Raising both arms up, parallel with the floor, create small circles that gradually get larger clockwise, and then counterclockwise.